-- By calling 1-800-772-1213 (TTY 1-800-325-0778) Monday through Friday, from 7am to 7pm
+- By calling 1-800-772-1213 (TTY 1-800-325-0778) Monday through Friday, from 7 am to 7 pm

 - By visiting your local Social Security office

-If you work at a railroad, contact the Railroad Retirement Board to enroll in Medicare Part A and/or B. You can call the RRB at 1-800-772-5772, Monday through Friday, 9am to 3:30pm.
+If you work at a railroad, contact the Railroad Retirement Board to enroll in Medicare Part A and/or B. You can call the RRB at 1-800-772-5772, Monday through Friday, 9 am to 3:30 pm.

 If you ever lose your card, or it gets stolen, you can apply for a new replacement card online.
-Or call Social Security’s toll free number, 1-800-772-1213 Monday through Friday, from 7am to 7pm.
+Or call Social Security’s toll-free number, 1-800-772-1213 Monday through Friday, from 7 am to 7 pm.

-When Does You Medicare Coverage Begin
+When Medicare Coverage Begins

-Your Medicare coverage will begin the first of the month that you are eligible (at age 65), if you are already receiving retirement benefits before turning 65.
+Your Medicare coverage will begin the first day of the month that you turn 65 or sooner if you’re already receiving retirement benefits before turning 65.

 If you sign up during the General Enrollment Period your coverage will begin on July 1st.

 Beneficiaries receiving benefits from disability can expect the Social Security or the Railroad Retirement Board to determine effective dates for Medicare Part A and B.